 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how this medicine works.
-Tell your doctor if you are also using acetazolamide (Diamox®), dichlorphenamide (Daranide®), methazolamide (Neptazane®), zonisamide (Zonegram®), a diuretic (water pill, such as furosemide, hydrochlorothiazide, Lasix®), or medicine to treat seizures (especially valproic acid, carbamazepine, phenytoin, Depakene®, Depakote®).
+Tell your doctor if you are also using acetazolamide, dichlorphenamide, methazolamide, zonisamide, a diuretic (water pill), or medicine to treat seizures (especially valproic acid, carbamazepine, phenytoin).
 Tell your doctor about all other diet pills that you take.
 Also tell him if you use birth control pills, insulin or diabetes medicine, or blood pressure medicine.

 Warnings While Using This Medicine:

 - Rarely, this medicine may increase the risk of suicidal thoughts or actions.
-Tell your caregiver right away if you feel depressed or have any thoughts about death, dying, or hurting yourself, or if you have any other unusual thoughts, feelings, or actions.
-Make sure your doctor knows if you have a history of suicide attempts.
+Contact your doctor right away if you feel depressed or have any thoughts about death, dying, or hurting yourself.

 - This medicine may cause you to feel dizzy, drowsy, or confused, or to have trouble thinking or speaking.
-Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects you.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

-- Do not stop using this medicine suddenly without asking your doctor.
-You may need to slowly decrease your dose before stopping it completely.You might have a seizure if you stop taking the medicine too fast.
+- Do not stop using this medicine suddenly.
+Your doctor will need to slowly decrease your dose before you stop it completely.You might have a seizure if you stop taking the medicine too fast.

 Possible Side Effects While Using This Medicine: